AmaanDhamaskar/AmaanDhamaskar/README.md

 Hello!
-My name is Amaan Dhamaskar.
-I am a final year Information Technology student at Vidyalankar Institute of Technology and like solving problems and building products that increase equitable access to knowledge and opportunities
+I'm Amaan.
+I am a Master's student in the Department of Computer Science at Yale University.

+I'm interested in applying AI capabilities to downstream tasks in the fields of education, healthcare, content generation and mindfullness.
+My research interests lie in the field of LLM benchmarking & Alignment with human values, with a focus on advancing model capabilities for complex reasoning, long horizon workflows and cognition.

+Feel free to reach out to me at: amaan [dot] dhamaskar [at] gmail [dot] com.
+I'm excited to share conversations around AI alignment, safety, policy, art, music, Formula 1 and everything in between :)

 <!---
 AmaanDhamaskar/AmaanDhamaskar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.